MikCas/GenTbD/README.md

 -`Trajectory` - The trajectory is an ordered dictionary that contains the _TRAJECTORY_MAX_SIZE previously matched detections to the current track.
 <!-- The trajecotry is an ordered dictionary whcih has detections mapped by frame number - indicating the frame when a track matched - with the latest added element being the last matched detection at the corresponding frame.   -->
 -`Calculating Cost` - The cost combines the different similarity metrics of a detection using different techniques to obtain a cost which determines how dissimilar the recently tracked object (recent element in the trajectory) and an object are.

-#### TODO:
-- Update the trajectory to have a (start, end) timeline for each consecutive matching.
-- Delete the trajectory of a track when deactivated
-- Customisable Activation/Deactivation Conditions

 ### 3.2 Tracker
 A Tracker in this context is a Track Manager which performs **Association** between tracks and detections, and also acts as a state manager updating the states of tracks after association.